masterapps-au/encrypted_s3_backup/README.md

 `restore_processes` - Optional.
 The number of processes to use to restore files in parallel.
 Default 8.

+`deleted_keep_days` - Optional.
+The number of days until deleted files are permanently deleted from the destination (backup).
+Defaults to null (keep forever).

 `ignore_regex` - Optional.
 A list of regular expressions that can be used to ignore files or folders on the source storage.